Introducing JSON Schema

 This JSON Schema describes a user profile where:

-• The firstName, lastName, and email are strings, with email being in a valid email format.
+being in a valid email format. - The

-• The age is an integer that should be 0 or more.
+is an integer that should be 0 or more. - Among these,

 A JSON object that adheres to this schema might look like: